Artificial Intelligence

 With limited availability at launch, the Echo range soon expanded internationally and grew into a multi-product lineup, with every device featuring the same cloud-based Alexa assistant.

-At first, Alexa was broadly the same as Siri, answering general knowledge questions and performing simple tasks.
-But Amazon's more open approach quickly saw Alexa integrate itself with a huge range of online services through the Skills platform.
+At first, Alexa was the same as Siri, answering general knowledge questions and performing simple tasks.
+But Amazon's more open approach quickly saw Alexa integrate with a huge range of online services through the Skills platform.
 As the App Store had for the iPhone in 2009, this lit a rocket under Alexa and quickly propelled the assistant ahead of Siri.

 Voice assistants gave consumers the Iron Man experience Getty Images

 Where Siri remained a little-used feature of the iPhone, Alexa was the centerpiece of Amazon's Echo device portfolio.
 You could plausibly use an iPhone to its full potential without ever engaging with Siri.
-But the entire point of an Echo speaker is to control it (and thousands of other smart home devices) by having a quick chat with Alexa.
+However, the entire point of an Echo speaker is to control it (and thousands of other smart home devices) by having a quick chat with Alexa.
 This difference is key, and quickly introduced consumers to the concept of 'ambient computing', where always-listening products can be controlled with your voice.
 No need to open an app or touch a button.
 Just speak, and the faithful butler will do as you ask.

 Here comes Google Assistant

-Apart from being used to answer questions, play music and dim the lights, the study found "a deeper emotional attachment [between user and AI] is starting to develop."
+Apart from being used to answer questions, play music, and dim the lights, the study found "a deeper emotional attachment [between user and AI] is starting to develop."
 It added: "Over a third (37 percent) of regular voice technology users say that they love their voice assistant so much that they wish it were a real person."

-Identifying computerized voice assistants like Alexa and Siri with human-like characteristics chimes, the study said, with 70 percent of survey respondents who said they "want to feel like I'm talking to a real human"
+Identifying computerized voice assistants like Alexa and Siri with human-like characteristics chimes, the study said, with 70 percent of survey respondents who said they "want to feel like I'm talking to a real human."

 Alexa features on every Amazon Echo deviceAmazon